djangodeployment/django-deployment-book/02-dns.rst

 mysite.com has resolved to 1.2.3.4.
 The resolver found it in the ``hosts`` file, so it did not ask the DNS server.

-I often edit the ``hosts``, for experimenting with a temporary server without needing to change the DNS.
+I often edit the ``hosts`` file, for experimenting with a temporary server without needing to change the DNS.
 Sometimes I want to redirect a domain to another machine, for development or testing, and I want to do this only for myself, without affecting the users of the domain.
 In such cases the ``hosts`` file comes in handy, and the changes made work immediately, without needing to wait for DNS caches to expire.

 The only thing that you must take care of is to remember to revert the